 Try to imagine this play: A simple pitch to the running back, around the end…once he has the Bangball, he can certainly dodge and juke as normal, but because his ball is also a weapon, he will use it too as he tries to gain yardage.

 The QB holding the BangBall football also can fight off fighters trying to sack him, then throw or run, an interesting visual.
 The passing game is virtually the same as conventional football, the ball is caught (you have to adjust for the rod by stepping slightly to the right of left of it) and the receiver will use it as a blocking weapon against armed defenders.
 He literally can leap into the air, catch the ball and be fighting a defender with it before he hits the ground!
 It’s quite a sight.

-Blocking is by stick to stick only, no blows to opponent’s body.
+Blocking is by stick to stick only or to device only, no blows to opponent’s body.
+No clubbing or stabbing.
 With some exceptions (such as shouldering a ball carrier out of bounds)

 Only specific martial arts techniques are allowed: judo type throws and grappling, leg sweeps, front kicks to abdomen (its padded), elbow strikes to the chest, hand strikes or kicks to helmet’s “smash mouth” button or to the non transparent visor (see pictures) are allowed, but only hard enough to trigger lights (pointed at the eyes) or drop the visor.
 The fighting staff will often be used to strike the upright visor downward, impairing vision.